Have you ever heard the word “API,” and wondered, what is this? Do you have a vague idea of what you might do with an API? Let’s find out!

 All of this is not new.
 During the 2000s, we had SOAP Services which were leveraged for some of the same use cases.

+REST provides a lighter-weight alternative.
+Many developers found SOAP cumbersome and hard to use.
+REST is easy to understand, and it’s simple to write and document.
 This ease of use also makes it easy for other developers to understand and write applications.

 REST also makes efficient use of bandwidth, as it’s much less verbose than SOAP.